malmarz/website/content/en/slides/pyintro/index.md

 - We issue commands in Terminal and Python Console
 - Will identify commands with a `$` or `>>>` prompt
 - You should not type the prompt
+- If no prompt, then its python code
+  - Use in python prompt or editor

 ---